Explore the Agenda

 3:00 pm Engineering Tissue-Specific SureTACs for Targeted Cell Surface Protein Degradation

-VP Research, Laigo Bio
+Vice President Research, Laigo Bio

 • Developing bispecific SureTAC antibodies that drive internalization and degradation of membrane proteins in a tissue- and disease-specific manner